In the last decade, trademarks have become increasingly important in the eCommerce industry as more people enter the internet market.

 Other aspects of trademarks, such as names and slogans, may not have any default protections because anybody can create a set of words, and there would be no way of claiming them as your own unless it’s a work of art, like lyrics to a song or a poem.

 However, if your names and slogans are unique, you can register them as your trademarks, giving you an exclusive right to use them for marketing your products or services.
-If you’re a painter, you can try platforms like Singulart, an online art gallery that offers additional protections for artists by handling the copyright registration process on their behalf.
+If you’re a painter, you can try Singulart, an online art gallery that offers additional protections for artists by handling the copyright registration process on their behalf.
 This can help ensure that their work is adequately protected and appropriately compensated for their efforts.